The Sacred Monkey Forest

 I would also avoid backpacks or purses if you don’t want the monkey to interact with you.
 They are famous for stealing water bottles, so I would suggest leaving those outside.

 If you want the famous selfie where it looks like the monkey is holding the phone, please do not attempt it.
-There are wonderful guys working that actually set those up for people for a small fee.
+There are wonderful guys working who actually set those up for people for a small fee.

 And now the Pictures…